Message about use of cookies

 Medium band

-• medium medical priority - there is a clear link between housing and the medical condition.
-The need for re-housing is significant but not overriding
+• Your current accommodation affects your medical condition to some degree and there is a demonstrable link between your housing, medical condition.
+The need for re-housing is significant but not overriding.

 Low band

-We'll award a low band if at least one of the following circumstances applies:
+You be in this band if one of the following circumstances applies:

 Placing your bid